 Read about the previous denials here:

+A proposed second charter school in Richmond has been recommended for denial because of concerns that include a curriculum deemed to not meet state standards.
+A review team outlined about 50 shortcomings to the Richmond Science Academy's application in a report submitted Monday to the Richmond School Board.
+The board is set to consider the matter June 6.
 In its report, the eight-member review team questions whether the city needs a charter school focused on science, technology, engineering and math in light of a similar academy at the Richmond Technical Center and one planned at Huguenot High School beginning in 2013.

 The report also cites concerns about the curriculum, saying it fails to meet certain state requirements and doesn't coincide with Standards of Learning tests.
 The review team said the school plans to offer Spanish I to sixth-graders but give them until eighth grade to complete the course.